Technology has invaded most activities today and fishing is no exception.

 - Fish alarm

-- Detect and display water depth, approximate fish location, short & tall weeds, sand & rocks on seabed.
-Updated(since 2017): It can remember setting.
-Do not need to reset it everytime.
+- Detects and displays water depth, approximate fish location, short & tall weeds, sand & rocks on seabed.
+Backlight mode enables you to use the fish fish finder at night.

 - Warranty: This device is covered by a 2 Year Warranty.
-Any questions before or after purchase, please feel free to contact customer service representative (response within 24 hours every day online).
+Any questions before or after purchase, please feel free to contact us via Amazon message or customer support on product package (response within 24 hours every day online).

 Your Guide to Buying a Good Kayak Fish FinderThere is a lot of information available in regards to what you should look for a fish finder for a boat.